Mercy and Truth

 Parable of the two men who went into the temple to pray

-There's a parable that Jesus told about two men who went into the temple to pray, one of the two was a man was a Pharisee, the other a Publican.
+There's a parable that Jesus told about two men who went into the temple to pray, one of the two was a Pharisee, the other a Publican.

 The Pharisee stood and prayed thus with himself, God, I thank thee, that I am not as other men are, extortioners, unjust, adulterers, or even as this publican.
 I fast twice in the week, I give tithes of all that I possess.
 Luke 18:11-12